 Caroline Nijland was raised in various countries, including Crete, Cameroon and France and was raised in the solar energy environment.
 She obtained degrees in the fields of Education and International Relations (master) in The Netherlands.
 She is specifically interested in the topic of advancing energy access by mobilising private investments in decentral renewable energy by supporting market access and by building a pipeline of bankable investment projects that can provide electricity to rural and peri-urban areas using solar energy (Mini-grids and SHS) or small hydropower.
 Her main interests are legal, regulatory, financial and operational topics.

 Each year, Global Woman club presents nine awards that recognize women who have made a great contribution to the world.
-This year, Caroline Nijland was speaker but she also received the Global Woman Award for sustainability 2020.
+Last year, Caroline Nijland was speaker but she also received the Global Woman Award for sustainability 2020.
 She contributed to the connection of 1 million people to solar electricity in subsaharan Africa.

 Portfolio of projects